Skip to main content

 Snowflake is ready to receive data!

 If all looks good, you have now configured a Snowflake destination.
-You should see a "Statement executed successfully" in your worksheet.
+You should see an "Statement executed successfully" in your worksheet.
 If you reload the page, see your database and schema:

-Make sure to note the connection details, as you will need to enter those into the Openbridge destination registration process.
+Note the connection details, as you will need to enter them into the Openbridge destination registration process.

-Please note: If you change anything after you register a destination with Openbridge, for example a schema or database name, this will cause a connection failure. as Snowflake, nor Openbridge, will be able to reconcile the different configuration states.
+Alert: If you change anything in Snowflake after registering a destination with Openbridge, such as a schema or database name, this will cause a connection failure, as neither Snowflake nor Openbridge can reconcile the different configuration states.

 Did this answer your question?